Nyloth9/solid-notifications/README.md

     }
     ```

-2. Import the css file:
+2. Import the Solid Notifications css file into your main css file:

     ```css
     /* index.css */